 In addition to the museums above, Wichita has an array of free and affordable attractions close to INTRUST Bank Arena.

 • Kansas Sports Hall of Fame, 0.6 miles west of the arena, offers a free look at the rich history of sports in Kansas through pictures, videos, artifacts and interactive exhibits inside a 1920s building overlooking the Arkansas River.
+To visit the exhibits, call them to request an appointment.

 • Wichita Toy Train Club & Museum, 0.6 miles east of the arena, has more than 50 feet of multilevel display cases showcasing trains and related items as well as full size train items.
 Open Saturdays only; admission is $4-$7.